Federal income tax: Rules & ways to reduce your tax burden

 Tax credits can be either refundable or nonrefundable.
 A refundable tax credit is one you can receive even if it exceeds your total tax liability.
 If a tax credit is nonrefundable, you won’t receive any portion of the credit that exceeds your tax liability.

-For example, suppose you’re a low-income earner, and your total income tax liability for the year is only $1,000.
-You qualify for a $2,000 tax credit.
-If the tax credit is refundable, you will receive the entire amount.
-However, if the tax credit is nonrefundable, you’ll only receive $1,000 of it.
+For example, a low-income earner with a total income tax liability of $1,000 qualifies for a $2,000 tax credit.
+If the tax credit is refundable, they would receive the full $2,000 credit, potentially as a tax refund.
+However, if the tax credit is nonrefundable, they would only receive $1,000, as that is the total of their tax bill.

 Tax credits can also be partially refundable.
-For example, the American Opportunity tax credit, which helps pay for qualified education expenses, is partially refundable.
-You can receive 40% of the credit after you’ve zeroed out your tax liability, for a maximum of $1,000.
+The American Opportunity tax credit is one example.
+Recipients can get 40% of the credit as a refund after zeroing out their tax liability.12

 Read more: How long does it take to get a tax refund?